Oracle Backend for Microservices and AI

 mv ~/.kube ~/.kube.bak

-Download the latest version of Oracle Backend for Spring Boot and Microservices and unzip into a new directory.
+Download the latest version of Oracle Backend for Microservices and AI and unzip into a new directory.

 Install Ansible